git-game/git-game/README.md

 ========

 Welcome to the "tree" branch.
-Looks like good ol' Linus modified the nextclue_input which when ran with the executable outputclue it should give the next hint.
+Looks like good ol' Linus modified the "nextclue_input.cpp" file.
+Normally, when ran with the executable "outputclue", the "nextclue_input.cpp" file would give us the next hint.

-I get the feeling that he's testing us...
+Maybe, you should try running the executable with the "nextclue_input.cpp" file and see what happens...